 - Customize your search on “Nutritionists Near Me”

-Are you feeling inspired to become a holistic registered dietitian?
+Are you feeling inspired to become an integrative registered dietitian?
 If so, you’ll first need to:

 - Become a registered dietitian, and then…

-- Start getting continuing education and/or obtain a certification in the field of holistic health, herbal medicine, and functional nutrition.
+- Start getting continuing education and/or obtain a certification in the field of holistic health, herbal medicine, and integrative & functional nutrition.

 … Yup – that’s it!
-(There is no formal track to becoming a “holistic dietitian” at this point in time.)
+(There is no formal track to becoming an “integrative dietitian” at this point in time.)

 While those steps may sound simple enough, becoming a holistic RDN is very time-intensive (about 5 years or longer) and it can also get pretty expensive.